-- 1. The maximum height of buildings, accessory - 3.
-Where compliance is not achieved with MHDAbuildings, and structures is 8m measured from the natural ground level immediately below that part of the building, accessory building, or structure except where within the Landscape Protection Areas.
+- 1. The maximum height of buildings, accessory buildings, and structures is 8m measured from the natural ground level immediately below that part of the building, accessory building or structure except where within the Landscape Protection Areas. - 2.
+Within the Landscape Protection Area as shown on the Mangawhai Hills Structure Plan: - a.
+The highest point of any buildings, accessory buildings, and structures shall be the lesser of 8m measured from natural ground level immediately below that part of the building, or 5m above natural ground level of the 'Northern - 3.
+Where compliance is not achieved with MHDA-S2 Matters over which discretion is restricted: - a.
+Amenity and character of the surrounding area. - b.
+Any adverse shading, privacy, or visual dominance effects on adjacent sites. - c.
+Visual intrusion of the building from beyond the site and the effect on skylines and ridgelines.

-- 2. Within the Landscape Protection Area as shown on the Mangawhai Hills Structure Plan: - a.
-The highest point of any buildings, accessory buildings, and structures shall be the lesser of 8m measured from natural ground level immediately below that part of the building, or 5m above natural ground level of the Northern Ridgeline as shown on the Mangawhai Hills Structure Plan.
+Ridgeline' as shown on the Mangawhai Hills Structure Plan.